 Students with disabilities are more likely to excel when their teachers believe in their capability to learn.
 All too often, in Uganda, the teachers of students with disabilities enter into the schools with a fear of their students and an assumption that they cannot make progress.

 EmbraceKulture’s teacher training begins with a fundamental lesson on “viewing each student as an individual with the capability to learn”.
 When teachers believe in their students, they become more invested in helping each of their students achieve success.
 EmbraceKulture trains teachers to adapt the existing curriculum and help each individual student achieve their own goals.
-Breaking long-term goals into shorter term objectives helps the teachers and students alike to see what they have the ability to achieve.
+Breaking long-term goals into shorter-term objectives helps the teachers and students alike to see what they have the ability to achieve.

 When EmbraceKulture is able to prove to the teachers that their students are capable of learning, there is an increase in interest among the teachers and they begin to look for more ways to work with their students.
 EmbraceKulture recognized this increased interest but also saw that it was difficult for the teachers to access the information they were looking for so they created a tool they call “eKulture”.

 eKulture is a mobile phone based platform that allows teachers to use their own simple phones to access locally relevant, disability specific information and train themselves on different disabilities their students have, as well as strategies to help them achieve their goals.
-If a teacher has a student with autism they can go through an online training to learn more about autism and learn how to work with that student in a more effective way.
+If a teacher has a student with autism they can go through online training to learn more about autism and learn how to work with that student in a more effective way.

 EmbraceKulture has taken this one step further and created these inclusion committees at a district level, where disabled people’s organizations (DPOs), non-governmental organizations (NGOs), community elders, shop-owners, and self-advocates join forces in an effort to support the inclusion of children with disabilities into the school systems.
 For example, the NGOs may know about grants available for funding, the local businesses can provide money towards school fees for the students, and the local government can provide resources not provided at the national level.
-When other districts see the benefits of inclusion of children with disabilities, they will easily be able to replicate this idea into their own communities.
+When other districts see the benefits of the inclusion of children with disabilities, they will easily be able to replicate this idea into their own communities.

 Looking towards an inclusive future